Original Publish Date: Jan 4, 2019

 This form can also be used to add or remove directors and officers.
-Updated records are essential to keep, not only because the Province requires it, but also for legal, tax and banking reasons.
+Updated records are essential to maintain, not only because the Province requires it, but also for legal, tax and banking reasons.

-How to file a Notice of Change
+How to File a Notice of Change

 Filing your Notice of Change electronically means you’ll get a faster turnaround time and your corporate record will be updated within a day or two.
 You’ll also receive a receipt of the changes you’ve made.

-Generally, the small fee to file electronically is well worth the hassle of going through the manual process, as well as being able to receive confirmation of your changes promptly.
+Generally, the small fee to file electronically is well worth the hassle of not going through the manual process, as well as being able to receive confirmation of your changes promptly.

 Once you’ve completed the legal obligations of changing your address with the Province, remember that other items will need to be updated.
 Your business contact information will need to be updated wherever it appears online and offline.